Introduction To ESG Metrics and Analysis

 ESG Criteria

 Integrating ESG criteria is crucial for all companies.
 When you evaluate investments using these criteria, you increase your potential for long-term financial returns.
-On the other hand, investments that do not take the ESG criteria into account have a negative impact on the company’s financial returns.

 Consider those three ESG criteria commonly used to measure the performance of a company!